jppiniani/jppiniani/README.md

 🧠🏛️Beyond my interest in technology, I have a strong enthusiasm for medicine, psychology, and history.

-🎮🥊I am passionate about video games and have recently started learning boxing.
+🎮⚽ I am passionate about video games and soccer.

 🚀🌟What matters most to me in life is making it possible for everyone to explore their desires and realize their full potential.